|Home | MyESC | Site Index|

 Activities in the course will generally fall into two categories, which are meant to mutually reinforce and stimulate each another.
 First, students will study, discuss, and write critically about a variety of primary historical documents, in order to understand American history through the lens of "happiness."
 Second, students will discuss and write about what happiness means to them personally, and articulate particular ways that they envision their college studies addressing that happiness.
 It is expected that many students will find the latter activities useful to their overall work in educational planning by helping them to consider their reasons for pursuing a degree in relation to some of the ideas about happiness that have been articulated throughout American history.

-Note: In addition to the required readings available at the bookstore, all students who take this course are required to use at least one good college-level general American history reference.
+Note: All students who take this course are required to use at least one good college-level general American history reference.
 Examples of such a text include The American Promise: A History of the United States (volumes 1-2) by Roark, Johnson, et al., Who Built America?
 Working People and the Nation's History (volumes 1-2) by Clark, Hewitt, et al., or A People and a Nation by Norton, et al. For those students who do not already have access to such a text, the Norton text (A People and a Nation: Brief Edition) is optionally available for purchase from the Empire State College bookstore.

 CDL matriculated students can use this course as part of their Educational Planning credit.